-It is one of the most common malformations in the small intestine and is the main cause of intestinal obstruction in the newborn.
+It is one of the most common malformations in the small intestine and is the leading cause of intestinal obstruction in newborns.

-With intestinal stenosis, the intestine is not completely blocked, but the interior space (lumen) has become so narrow that it makes it difficult for nutrients to pass.
-Intestinal strictures are also sometimes called intestinal obstructions .
+The intestine is not completely blocked with intestinal stenosis, but the interior space (lumen) has become so narrow that it makes it difficult for nutrients to pass.
+Intestinal strictures are also sometimes called intestinal obstructions.

-Bowel obstructions can almost always be removed with surgery, but the procedure carries some risk.
+Bowel obstructions can almost permanently be removed with surgery, but the procedure carries some risk.

 Intestinal stenosis in children

-The small intestine is a very important part of the digestive tract, it is where we absorb most of the nutrients from the food we eat.
-But sometimes children may not be able to absorb all the nutrients their growing bodies require.
+The small intestine is an essential part of the digestive tract; it is where we absorb most of the nutrients from the food we eat.
+But sometimes, children may not be able to absorb all the nutrients their growing bodies require.

 Intestinal stricture means that the child’s intestines have not formed properly.
-There may be areas of blockage that prevent nutrients from flowing through the digestive tract, or some sections may not be connected to each other.
+There may be areas of blockage that prevent nutrients from flowing through the digestive tract, or some sections may not be connected.

 Frequencies, symptoms, and diagnostic methods differ according to the site of intestinal involvement.
 However, children with all forms of intestinal atresia require surgical treatment.

 Intestinal obstructions are increasingly being identified through prenatal ultrasounds.
-This imaging technique can indicate excess amniotic fluid ( polyhydramnios ), which is caused by failure of the intestine to properly absorb amniotic fluid.
+This imaging technique can indicate excess amniotic fluid ( polyhydramnios ), which is caused by the failure of the intestine to absorb amniotic liquid properly.

 There are different ways that your gut could become blocked:

-- Part of your intestine can twist, which can close it up and prevent something from happening.
+- Part of your intestine can twist, close it up and prevent something from happening.